Make Me a Song

 "Make Me a Song" is a song by American singer Kiley Dean.
 It was written by Candice Nelson, Walter "Lil Walt" Millsap and Timbaland for her unreleased debut album Simple Girl, while production was helmed by the latter, with additional production by Scott Storch.
-The song references "Rock the Boat" (2001) by American R&B singer Aaliyah.
+A rhythmic and lyrical push and pull in which Dean describes her journey to the studio to find the perfect melody and beat, the song references "Rock the Boat" (2001) by American R&B singer Aaliyah.
+Released as Dean's debut single, "Make Me a Song" peaked at number 99 on the US Billboard Hot 100.

+Background

+"Make Me a Song" was written by Candice Nelson, Walter "Lil Walt" Millsap and Timbaland for Kiley Dean's unreleased debut album Simple Girl.
+Production was overseen by the latter, while additional production was provided by Scott Storch.
+The song contains a sample from singer Aaliyah's 2001 song "Rock the Boat."
 Due to the inclusion of the sample, Stephen "Static Major" Garrett, Eric Seats, and Rapture Stewart are also credited as songwriters.
-A rhythmic and lyrical push and pull in which Dean describes her journey to the studio to find the perfect melody and beat, it also references to Aaliyah's "Young Nation", Missy Elliott's "Get Ur Freak On", Tweet's "Call Me" and Bubba Sparxxx's "Hootnanny".
-"Make Me a Song" peaked at number 99 on the US Billboard Hot 100.
+It also references to Aaliyah's "Young Nation", Missy Elliott's "Get Ur Freak On", Tweet's "Call Me" and Bubba Sparxxx's "Hootnanny".

 Music video

-In the video, Dean goes throughout her day in the studio.
+In the music video for "Make Me a Song," Dean goes throughout her day in the studio.
 Two versions of the video were released: a TV version and an internet version.
-Timbaland, Missy Elliott, Bubba Sparxxx and Brandy make cameos in the video.
+American photographer Matthew Rolston directed one version.
+Timbaland, Missy Elliott, Bubba Sparxxx and Brandy make cameo appearances in the video.